 Given the sheer number of local children's television shows, it would be impossible to discuss even a fraction of them in one post.
 As an older Gen Xer, however, I do have personal experience with such shows.
 Indeed, I watched such a show for the entirety of my childhood.
 That show was the long running Showtime (sometimes given as Show Time in old newspaper TV schedules), which aired every weekday afternoon on KRCG, Channel 13 in Jefferson City.
 Sadly, as with many children's shows very little of it has been documented and my own memories of Showtime obviously only go as far back as my life time.
 Even then, my earliest memories of the show are not exactly clear.
 I do know that Showtime debuted in 1955, not long after KRCG first went on the air.

 At any rate, I do not have a clear memory of the show's host when I first starting watching Showtime (which was probably when I was two or three).
 I have heard and read references to Curly Houser, a weatherman with KRCG, who seems to have been the host of Showtime in the Sixties.
 As to the host I associate with the show, that would be Bill Ratliff, who hosted the show for much of my childhood.
 Mr. Ratliff first started hosting the show in 1968 and would do so for the rest of its run, making him the longest running host of Showtime.
 As to the format of the show, like most local children's shows Showtime aired cartoon shorts.
 The earliest cartoon shorts I remember on Showtime were the classic Warner Brothers shorts (a mainstay of the programme for most of its run), Popeye cartoons (both the classic theatrical shorts and those made for television in the Sixties), and the animated shorts King Features Syndicate made of their comic strips Beetle Bailey, Krazy Kat, and Snuffy Smith in 1963.
 Later they would show shorts that were originally part of the Saturday morning cartoon Cool McCool and such Hanna-Barbera shorts as Huckleberry Hound, Quick Draw McGraw, and Yogi Bear.
 For much of the show's runs, classic Our Gang (under the title The Little Rascals) and Laurel and Hardy shorts were a part of Showtime as well.
 Bill Ratliff would have co-hosts in the form of puppets.
 I remember one named Ralph and another that was a dog (they have been one and the same, as far as I know now).
 The show also featured a number of guests.
 A regular was the Library Lady, a librarian either from Boone Regional Libraries in Columbia or Missouri River Regional Libraries in Jefferson City (I can't recall which), who would handle segments about books.
 There would be other guests as well, ranging from magicians to, if my memory isn't failing me, representatives from the Missouri Department of Conservation,, to celebrities such as Burt Ward and Yvonne Craig (Robin and Batgirl from the old Batman series of the Sixties).
-Every holiday season weatherman Lee Gordon would dress as Santa Claus and read letters from children in segments sponsored by the Mattinglys department store channel.
+Every holiday season weatherman Lee Gordon would dress as Santa Claus and read letters from children in segments sponsored by the Mattinglys department store.
 Mr. Gordon would also play The Count on KRCG's Tales of Terror on Saturday night.
 It was only recently that Mr. Gordon (who has one of the most incredible voices in the history of local television) retired!

 Showtime had an extraordinarily long run.
 In fact, it was the last local children's show still airing in the Columbia/Jefferson City market and one of the last in the state of Missouri.
 According to Hi There, Boys and Girls, it ended its run in 1985 after thirty years on the air.
 I think this may be inaccurate, as I remember it going off the air in 1981 or 1982, when it was replaced by reruns of Dallas.
 Either way, it lasted several decades!
-In a side note, it was when Showtime

 Sadly, the passage of time would not be kind to the local children's TV shows, as a number of factors would conspire to bring about their demise.
 Foremost among these causes was the rise of made for television cartoons in the late Fifties and early Sixties (more on that later).
 While many of the early cartoons made for television followed the format of theatrical shorts in being about eight to ten minutes in length, many of the later animated shows which debuted in the late Fifties and early Sixties would be a half hour in length and entirely self contained.
 As such cartoons became more common in the Sixties, many television stations would opt to show them instead of producing their own children's shows.
 Another factor in the demise would be the same as one of the factors which ended the production of network children's shows in the late afternoon.
 Quite simply, as many advertisers in the Sixties preferred to reach adults rather than children and there were more adults available than children to watch television in the late afternoon, many stations decided to no longer produce children's shows and air reruns of primetime network series made for adults in the late afternoon instead.
-While many of these shows would also appeal to children (The Beverly Hillbillies, Gilligan's Island, and so on), the fact is that there were originally made for adults.
+While many of these shows would also appeal to children (The Beverly Hillbillies, Gilligan's Island, and so on), the fact remains that they were originally made for adults.
 The Seventies and Eighties would see the beginning of another factor in the demise of local children's shows, that of syndicated talk shows as such as The Merv Griffin Show and The Phil Donahue Show, and still later Oprah and Geraldo.

 The local children's television shows would begin a slow decline in the Sixties that would continue into the Eighties.
 By the Seventies most local children's shows would air on independent stations (KRCG was one of the exceptions).
 By the Nineties most local children's shows would disappear almost entirely from the television landscape.